drtjensen/Tindog/README.md

 # Tindog
-Tindog is "Tinder for dogs
+Tindog is "Tinder for dogs"

 It is a static website demonstrating use of HTML and CSS